The best features side by side

 IF YOU NEED:

-a tool that helps you with absence management and shift scheduling alongside tracking work time
+a tool that helps you with absence management and shift scheduling

 IF YOU NEED:

-an effective tool to manage projects’ costs
+an effective tool to manage project costs

 Calculating the costs of a project before it’s finished is never an easy task.
-Luckily, both DeskTime and Clockify offer project cost management options that help with accurate customer billing.
+Luckily, both DeskTime and Clockify provide project cost management options that help with accurate customer billing.
 Both apps offer calculating individual user costs, time spent working on particular projects, and more.